top of page

 These sanitary kits are made right in the Maasai community at our Women's Work Center.
 As a registered Affiliate of the Save a Girl (SaG) program of The Global Uplift Project, we use the SaG patterns and meet their standards, making kits that have proven successful for 1000s of girls in rural communities around the world, including in Kenya.

 The women who make the kits are passionate about this mission and do beautiful work.
-After all, this is their community.
+This is their community.
 When you give to this project, you're helping both the girls and the women who make the kits — as your gift not only keeps girls in school but also puts income in the hands of the women so they can help their families too.
-The women report that their #1 priority with the income they earn is to keep their own children in school, by paying school fees and other costs.
+The women report that their #1 priority with the income they earn is to keep their own kids in school, by paying school fees and other costs.

 EFF3F5A5-62E8-4922-BBF3-48B86B237732_1_105_c.jpeg

 • The materials are cotton, so they are safe and comfortable.
-All sourced in Kenya.
+Sourced in Kenya.

-• We choose fabrics and accessories that are beautiful and colorful, so the girls are joyful about receiving their kit.
-An important part of our program is for girls to feel pride.
+• We choose fabrics and accessories that are beautiful, so the girls are joyful about receiving their kit.
+An important part of our program is for girls to feel pride in becoming a woman.

 • Facebook